Shatanjay Sudha

 - Current savings, emergency fund, and debt position:

-- Risk tolerance and emotional behavior in down markets:
+- Risk tolerance and likely behavior in down markets:

-- The specific investing decision I am trying to improve:
+- The exact allocation, contribution, or portfolio decision I need to improve:

-Where relevant, include rough numbers to estimate, assumptions to challenge, and a short checklist I can use to act on the answer.
+Where useful, include rough calculations, comparison tables, assumptions to challenge, and short scripts, checklists, or decision rules I can use immediately.

 Educational use